 - LING 447; and

-- LING 449 (Honours Essay; see the Courses page for the form to fill out); and
+- LING 449 (Honours Essay; fill out the Honours Thesis Form from the Courses page); and

 - an additional 30 credits of courses numbered 300 or higher (possibly including additional sections of LING 447).
 These 30 credits must all be LING courses, except for a maximum of 6 credits which can be taken from upper-level courses in related areas.
 See this list for pre-approved courses from other departments.Courses from outside Linguistics that are not listed on that page must be approved by the Linguistics Undergraduate Advisor.